 In practical terms the advantages of using a CNC may simply be that of getting the job done quicker and at a saleable price point - whether it’s roughing out a Windsor chair seat, or chip carving 100 jewelry box lids.
 Beyond its practicality, the CNC also provides a exciting opportunity to explore new ways of making things.”
 RJ

-CNC machines are capable of almost effortlessly cutting complex designs and shapes.
-As such it can greatly expand the fabrication options available to a furniture builder, and the more one uses a CNC the more one discovers new ways of creating parts.
+CNC machines are capable of almost effortlessly cutting complex designs and shapes and greatly expand the fabrication options available to a furniture builder.
 Getting over the initial learning curve of CNC can be a challenge, but a CNC is really just another shop tool, a somewhat unique tool - yes, but still just a tool.
-Learning to exploit the capabilities of a CNC can lead to new ways of solving design problems and fabricating parts.
+Learning to exploit the capabilities of a CNC opens new ways of solving design problems and fabricating parts.

 Students are required to bring